What to Look for in Your Affiliate Campaign?

 ● Unresponsive Leads

 As a marketer, it is very important to completely understand a user’s journey.
 This essentially helps to map the various stages leading up to conversion.
-This is the key to differentiating between a legit and an illegit engagement.
-Sudden spikes in traffic can be a very short-lived joy as the chances of fake lead being generated are considerably high.
+This is the key to differentiating between a legitimate and an illegal engagement.
+Sudden spikes in traffic can be a very short-lived joy as the chances of fake leads being generated are considerably high.
 Machines don’t pay for things so taking up bot leads and hitting the wall is a marketer’s worst nightmare.

 ● Spike in Consumers Complaints